HwWobbe/WipHww/README.md

   * Creat a PR that JrHw can pull into XmmxH

 ### quickActs
+* test the many X '*' markup for TwH compatibility
+  * ...
 * update the failing pre-authorizations
   * Confirm this is Done.
     * specifically: ...